R4EPI/R4EPIs-website/content/surveys/_index.en.md

 ## Getting started

-The survey report templates are special R scripts called "R-Markdowns", and are included with **sitrep** package installation.
+The survey report templates are special "RMarkdown" scripts, and are included with **sitrep** package installation.
-RMarkdown scripts execute data cleaning and analytical R commands AND are themselves the outline of an automatically-produced report.
+RMarkdown scripts give you a way of writing your analysis code and report in one document by allowing you to interleave chunks of code that the computer will run in between explanatory text meant for a person to read.

 **For assistance using the survey templates**